-In 1248 yet another crusade was launched by the Pope.
+In 1248 the Seventh Crusade was launched by the Pope.

 with so many failures behind them you would have thought that the Roman Catholic Church would have been unwilling to launch yet another expensive crusade to the Holy lands, and the Pope was still very angry with Frederik II who had betrayed him during the sixth crusade.